Study of global communication: World systems theory

 World-system theory is a macro-sociological perspective that seeks to explain the dynamics of the "capitalist world economy" as a "total social system".
 A world-system is what Wallerstein terms a "world-economy", integrated through the market rather than a political centre, in which two or more regions are interdependent with respect to necessities like food, fuel, and two or more polities compete for domination without the emergence of one single centre forever.
 World-system theory was first articulated by Immanuel Wallerstein.
 There are three major sources of the world-system theory which conceived by Wallerstein: the Annales school's general methodology, Marx's focus on accumulation process and competitive class struggles and so on, and dependence theory's neo-Marxist explanation of development processes.

 Referring to the transnational division of labor, world-system divides the world into core countries, peripheral countries, semi-peripheral countries and external areas.
 The core countries usually developed a strong central governments, extensive bureaucracies and large mercenary armies, which permit the local bourgeoisie to obtain control over international commerce and extract capital surpluses from the trade for benefits.
 The peripheral countries often lack strong central governments or been controlled by core countries, they export raw materials and rely on coercive labor practices.
 Semi-peripheries which served as buffers between the core and the peripheries.
 They retain limited but declining access to international banking and the production of high-cost high-quality manufactured goods.[3]
 External areas such as Russia maintain their own economic systems, they want to remain outside the modern world economy.

 Modernisation theory

-The theory of modernization was developed by Daniel Lerner (1958) in the "Passing of traditional society."
-Lerner's description of "modernised" is an individual having the ability to be empathetic and being able to see oneself in another person's situation.
-This concept has come from the transition of traditional societies to modern societies, where modern societies is distinctively industrial, urban, literate, and participant.
-This theory looks at development in a linear fashion, concluding that nations need to develop into a modern society to make it a sustainable and flourishing nation.
-Developing modernized societies include technological advancement, and developing media sectors to help create a participatory culture.
+The theory of modernisation was developed by Daniel Lerner (1958) in The Passing of Traditional Society.
+According to Lerner, a “modernised” individual possesses the ability to empathise—that is, to imagine oneself in another person’s situation.
+This idea is rooted in the broader shift from traditional to modern societies.
+Modern societies are characterised by industrialisation, urbanisation, literacy, and participatory civic engagement.
+Modernisation theory views development as a linear process, asserting that nations must transform into modern societies in order to become sustainable and prosperous.
+Such development involves technological advancement and the growth of media systems, which play a key role in fostering a participatory culture.